GreptimeTeam/dashboard/docker/README.md

 ## Build

-This image uses official node image as build image and offical nginx as base image.
+This image uses official node image as build image and official nginx as base image.
 To build your own docker image, run `docker build` from root of the repo:

 ```